-- ACR 100 Introduction to Refrigeration.
+ACR 100 - Introduction to Refrigeration.
 Gives the students background knowledge in the history of "man-made cold", early experiments with food preparation and preservation as well as modern uses of refrigeration.
 Three semester hours.
+(30 Clock Hours)

-90 hours instruction. - ACR 101 Refrigeration Systems.
+- ACR 101 Refrigeration Systems.
 Gives the students the knowledge of the different systems in use, the cycle and how the systems are classified.
 Four semester hours.
-(120 hours instruction) - ACR 102 Heat and Temperature.
+(40 Clock Hours) - ACR 102 Heat and Temperature.
 This is the study of the nature and effect of heat energy in refrigeration, (latent and sensible heat).
 This unit also encompasses; temperature, measurement, indicators, controls and recorders.
 Four semester hours.
-(120 hours instruction) - ACR 103 Basic Methods of Heat Transfer.
+(40 Clock Hours) - ACR 103 Basic Methods of Heat Transfer.
 The study of heat transfer by conduction, convection and radiation.
 Insulation is also included in this unit.
 Three semester hours.
-(90 hours instruction) - ACR 104 Principles of Charging, Testing and Piping.
+(30 Clock Hours) - ACR 104 Principles of Charging, Testing and Piping.
 This unit consists of tools and fittings used in forming and joining piping.
 Piping properties are also included.
 The principles of evacuation and charging equipment with refrigerant will be studied.
 Methods of leak detection will be analyzed.
 Three semester hours.
-(90 hours instruction) - ACR 105 Basic Electricity for Refrigeration.
+(30 Clock Hours) - ACR 105 Basic Electricity for Refrigeration.
 This unit consists of the electron theory, positive and negative charges, static electricity, dynamic electricity, conductors, insulators, semi-conductors, transformers and circuit protection.
 Four semester hours.
-(120 hours instruction) - ACR 106 Electric Motors for Refrigeration.
-This unit consists of an in depth study of the principles, functions, operation and maintenance of all electric motors used in the refrigeration field.
+(40 Clock Hours) - ACR 106 Electric Motors for Refrigeration.
+This unit consists of an indepth study of the principles, functions, operation and maintenance of all electric motors used in the refrigeration field.
 Four semester hours.
-(120 hours instruction) - ACR 107 Refrigeration Controls.
+(40 Clock Hours) - ACR 107 Refrigeration Controls.
 This unit gives instruction of the principles and operation of primary and secondary controls, limiting and safety controls, manual and automatic controls and actuating controls.
 Three semester hours.
-(90 hours instruction) - ACR 200 Introduction to Heating.
+(30 Clock Hours) - ACR 200 Introduction to Air Conditioning.
 This unit is designed to give students the background knowledge in early applications of air conditioning, body comfort, air cycle for cooling and heating and the basic refrigeration cycle.
 Three semester hours.
-(90 hours instruction) - ACR 201 Psychrometric.
+(30 Clock Hours) - ACE 201 Psychrometric.
 This unit consists of psychrometric and psychrometric charts, application of psychrometric terms, psychrometric processes and advanced psychrometric processes.
 Four semester hours.
-(120 hours instruction)

-- ACR 202 Load Calculations.
+(40 Clock Hours) - ACR 202 Principles of Load Estimating.
 This unit consists of sources of heat, cooling and heating load estimating guides and estimating the air conditioning load.
 Three semester hours.
+(30 Clock Hours)

-(90 hours instruction) - ACR 203 Air Distribution and Duct Design.
+- ACR 203 Applied Load Estimating.
+This unit entails the application of air conditioning load estimation for residential and commercial buildings.
+Four semester hours.
+(40 Clock Hours) - ACR 204 Air Distribution and Duct Design.
 This unit consists of instructions in air distribution of ducts and outlets with emphasis on duct sizing and duct design.
 Four semester hours.
-(120 hours instruction) - ACR 204 Introduction to Air Conditioning.
-This unit is designed to give students the background knowledge in early applications of air conditioning, body comfort, air cycle for cooling and heating and the basic refrigeration cycle.
-Three semester hours.
-(90 hours instruction) - ACR 205 Air Conditioning Controls.
-This unit consists of air conditioning control, terminology, basic functions of control systems, control action, control circuits, types of control circuits, system checkout, troubleshooting and pneumatic controls and their operational counterparts.
-Four semester hours.
-(120 hours instruction) - ACR 206 Residential and Commercial Equipment.
+(40 Clock Hours) - ACR 205 Residential and Commercial Equipment.
 This unit consists of air conditioning equipment, the installation of residential and small commercial equipment, installing a water cooled self-contained unit, installing an air-cooled self-contained unit, components used on cooling tower installations and water treatment of cooling towers.
 Four semester hours.
-(120 hours instruction) - ACR 207 Automotive Air Conditioning.
-This unit consists of instructions in automotive Air Conditioning and heating, basic principles, system components, system controls, operations, system diagnosis and repair.
-Three semester hours (90 hours instruction)
+(40 Clock Hours) - ACR 206 Air Conditioning Controls.
+This unit consists of air conditioning control, terminology, basic functions of control systems, control action, control circuits, types of control circuits, system checkout, troubleshooting and pneumatic controls and their operational counterparts.
+Three semester hours.
+(30 Clock Hours) - ACR 207 Balancing the System.
+This unit is a practical application using such instruments as the anemometer, incline monometer with pilot tube and velometer for the correct distribution of conditional air, which is to be maintained throughout the air conditioning system.
+Three semester hours.
+(30 Clock Hours)